5odead/5odead/README.md

 ###  Hey everyone, I'm 5odead
-I'm a Self-Taught Programmer and a Passionate Hacker from India
+Self-Taught Programmer and a Passionate Hacker from India

 🌱 I’m currently learning JavaScript <br>
 📫 How to reach me: anuragvukodlak5112@gmail.com